plugin-llms

 tagline

-- description in VuePress config file.
+- description in VuePress config file

 frontmatter.description

-in the homepage (localeREADME.md
+in locale homepage (localeREADME.md

 )